 - making decisions regarding Special Admission* applications to CPA status

 - appointing Divisional Council members to the Appointments Council

 - nominating members for CPA Australia awards, including Divisional President’s awards and

 - communicating key messages of the Board to members.

 Individual Divisional Councillors act as advocates for CPA Australia and for members of the Division in their regions and spheres of influence.

-*CPA Australia has long established, flexible and widely available pathways to membership as a CPA that are important to maintaining and raising the standard of professional accountants in Australia and internationally.
+*CPA Australia has long established, flexible and widely available pathways to membership as a CPA. these pathways are important to maintaining and raising the standard of professional accountants in Australia and internationally.
 The CPA Australia Board holds the authority to approve an individual to membership through the Special Admission Process.
 The Board has delegated this approval to Divisional Councils regarding admission as a CPA.
 The authority delegated to Councils may not be further delegated.
 Candidates are to be considered by the Division they reside in or one closest to and the most appropriate for the region.

 The granting of membership through this pathway should be exercised with great care and add to the integrity of the CPA credential and bring benefit to CPA Australia without any perception of compromising the quality of the CPA credential.
 Additionally, Special Admission should not be considered an alternative pathway for those who do not meet the requirements of the available pathways to membership.